Salvadoran suspected of having abortion acquitted at retrial

 “We believe the judge has been very fair in his ruling,” defense lawyer Bertha María Deleón said.
 “He has said that there was no way to prove a crime and for that reason he absolved her.”

 El Salvador is one of three Central American nations with total bans on abortion.
+Women convicted of having abortions face sentences of two to eight years.

+But women who turn up at public hospitals following a miscarriage are sometimes accused of having killed the fetus and charged with aggravated homicide, which carries a sentence of 30 to 40 years.
+Such punishments often fall on poor, young women and victims of rape.

 “This is a resounding victory for the rights of women in El Salvador.
 It reaffirms that no woman should be wrongly accused of homicide for the simple fact of suffering an obstetric emergency,” said Erika Guevara-Rosas, Americas director at Amnesty International.